liudf0716/apfree-wifidog/README.md

 ## Getting started

-After compiling and installing Apfree WiFiDog into your local router, run the `ps | grep wifidog` command.
+After compiling and installing Apree WiFiDog into your local router, run the `ps | grep wifidog` command.
 The `ps | grep wifidog` command queries the Linux system for information about Apfree WiFiDog.

 ```
 root@lede:~# ps | grep wifidog